-They can have a controlling stock block or be institutional investors.
+They can have a controlling stock block or be institutional investors and also utilize the best process server in Arizona.
 An organization that brings together large financial resources to invest in stock or bond markets, such as mutual funds or pension plans.
 It should be noted that the term “institutional investor” encompasses a wide variety of managed investment funds, including banks, trust funds, pension funds, mutual funds and similar “delegated” investors.
 Everyone has different investment objectives, portfolio management disciplines, and different investment horizons.

 As a result, institutional investors represent another layer of agency problems and the opportunity for oversight.
 To identify the potential for an additional layer of agency problems, ask why we should expect a bank or pension fund to look after the interests of minority shareholders better than corporate management.
 On the one hand, institutional investors may have “purer than management” motives, mainly a favorable return on investment.
 On the other hand, they often make passive and indifferent monitors, partly out of preference and partly because active monitoring may be prohibited by regulations A set of laws or rules established by a governing body.